Drug Information Q&A Q1: What was pharmaceuticals originally?

 Peony (crude drug = peony) has been used to treat coldness, irregular menstruation, and postpartum fatigue; botan (crude drug = botanpi) has been used for menstrual difficulties and constipation; and lily (crude drug = lily) has been used to treat mastitis.

 The deep connection between medicines and plants can be seen in the origin of the word "kusuri" (medicine).
-The Chinese character "yaku" is a combination of the characters "kusakanmuri" and "raku," which means "to cut into small pieces," and "kusuri" means "to chop into small pieces.
+The Chinese character "yaku" is a combination of the characters "kusakanmuri" and "raku," which means "to cut into small pieces," or "to chop up.

-According to the Daikenkai, a Japanese language dictionary, the word "kusuri" was changed from "kusa sen (kuso sen)".
+According to the Daikenkai (Japanese language dictionary), the word "kusuri" was changed from "kusa sen (kuso sen)".
 Kusanri means to roast grass.
 The most common medicine was made from plants that had been finely crushed or roasted.

 Chart/Column